JordiSubirana/ATEMA/README.md

 _For now, only Windows is fully supported._

-## Install
+## Build & Install

 A [xmake](https://xmake.io) system allow you to retrieve all **ATEMA** dependencies and easily build the project.
 You only need to download xmake from the website, and have a compatible C++17 compiler.

+### Generate an IDE project
-Once this is done, you can generate a project for your favorite IDE either using a command line, or running one of the predefined scripts (for example _build_project_xxx.bat_ on Windows).
+You can generate a project for your favorite IDE either using a command line, or running one of the predefined scripts (for example _build_project_xxx.bat_ on Windows).

-If you wish to use the command line, open a console in the project folder and run `xmake project -k vs` for Visual Studio.
+If you wish to use the command line, open a console in the project folder and run `xmake project --kind=vs` for Visual Studio.
 The full list of tools and parameters are available on the xmake website.

+### Build
+If you want to manually compile **ATEMA**, follow those steps :
+* Configure the project if needed (for example `xmake config --mode=release --arch=x64`)
+* Build all the targets `xmake build`

+### Install
+Finally, to retrieve **ATEMA**'s install files and dependencies for the current configuration :
+* Install to the desired directory `xmake install --installdir=INSTALLDIR`

 ## Examples